jskjott/jskjott.github.io/pages/library.md

 - The Dispossed - Ursula Le Guin
 - Things That Make Us Smart: Defending Human Attributes in the Age of The Machine
 - The Dream Machine: J.C.R.
 Licklider and the Revolution That Made Computing Personal - Mitchell Waldrop
+- The Art of Doing Science and Engineering: Learning How to Learn - Richard Hamming
+- Design For the Real World - Victor Papanek
+- The Book of Tea - Okakura Kakuzō
+- Deschooling Society - Ivan Illich
+- Orality and Literacy - Walter J. Ong